 See Issyk-Kul Lake from the water by taking a sunset cruise.
 It’s a great way to spend the evening relaxed and with a great view.

-Book a dinner through the folks at Destination Karakol.
+Book a cruise with the folks at Destination Karakol.

 20. Bugu-Ene Zoo